Ratha: Harappan Civilisation

-Indo-Aryan Indigenists have argued for the presence of chariots before its introduction by the Indo-Aryans in the early 2nd millennium BCE.
-Archaeologist B. B. Lal argues that finds of terracotta wheels painted lines (or low relief lines) and similar seals indicate the existence and use of spoked wheel chariots in Harappan Civilization, as showed in the Bhirrana excavations in 2005–06.
-Bhagwan Singh has made a similar assertion and S.R.
-Rao has presented evidence of chariots in bronze models from Daimabad (Late Harappan).

-The earliest Copper-Bronze Age carts remains that have been found in India (at Sinauli) have been dated to 1900BCE which were interpreted by some as horse-pulled "chariots", predating the arrival of the horse-centered Indo-Aryans.
+The earliest Copper-Bronze Age carts remains that have been found at Sinauli have been dated to 1900 BCE, which were interpreted by some as horse-pulled "chariots", predating the arrival of the horse-centred Indo-Aryans.
 Others object, noting that solid wheels belong to carts, not chariots.
+The late Harappan site of Pirak, Pakistan, has to date offered the earliest evidence of true horses in South Asia, from c.
+1700 BC.

 Indo-Aryans

 Proto-Indo-Iranians

 Horse-drawn chariots, as well as its cult and associated rituals, were spread by the Indo-Iranians, and horses and horse-drawn chariots were introduced in India by the Indo-Aryans.

-The earliest evidence for chariots in southern Central Asia (on the Oxus) dates to the Achaemenid period (apart from chariots harnessed by oxen, as seen on petroglyphs).
+The earliest evidence for chariots in southern Central Asia (on the Oxus river) dates to the Achaemenid period (apart from chariots harnessed by oxen, as seen on petroglyphs).
 No Andronovian chariot burial has been found south of the Oxus.

 Textual evidence

 Chariots figure prominently in the Rigveda, evidencing their presence in India in the 2nd millennium BCE.
 Notably, the Rigveda differentiates between the Ratha (chariot) and the Anas (often translated as "cart").
-Rigvedic chariots are described as made of the wood of Salmali (RV 10.85.20), Khadira and Simsapa (RV 3.53.19) trees.
+Rigvedic chariots are described as made of the wood of salmali (Bombax ceiba; RV 10.85.20), Khadira and Simsapa (RV 3.53.19) trees.
 While the number of wheels varies, chariot measurements for each configuration are found in the Shulba Sutras.

-Chariots also feature prominently in later texts, including the other Vedas, the Puranas and the great Hindu epics (Ramayana and Mahabharata).
-Indeed, most of the deities in the Hindu pantheon are portrayed as riding them.
-Among Rigvedic deities, notably Ushas (the dawn) rides in a chariot, as well as Agni in his function as a messenger between gods and men.
-In RV 6.61.13, the Sarasvati river is described as being wide and speedy, like a (Rigvedic) chariot.
+Chariots also feature prominently in later texts, including the other Vedas, the Puranas and the great epics of the Ramayana and Mahabharata.
+Indeed, most Hindu deities are portrayed as riding them.
+Among Rigvedic deities, notably Ushas "Dawn" rides in a chariot, as well as Agni in his function as a messenger between gods and men.
+In RV 6.61.13, the Sarasvati River is described as being wide and speedy like a chariot.